National Union of Students (Australia): National Executive

 National Officers of the NUS do not carry a vote at the National Conference of NUS and members of National Executive may not hold more than 1 voting position on National Executive at the same time.

 National Officers

 The National Officers of NUS are elected annually at the National Conference, with their terms commencing in January.

 A motion to abolish the National Environment Officer position was passed at the 2016 National Conference.
-This change came into effect at the 2017 National Conference.
+This change came into effect in 2017; however, the role was re-established at the 2025 National Conference.

 A motion to create the National Vocational Education Officer position was passed at the 2021 National Conference.
 This change came into effect at the 2022 National Conference.

 The paid national officers of the NUS are: